kode4food/interpol/README.md

   </body>
 </html>
 ```

-*Note:* Resolving imports is still under development.
-It works well enough under Node.js but is not fully supported in the browser.

 ## Current Status
 The project was just started, so there's still quite a bit to do.
 Check [the TODO document](doc/TODO.md) for an idea of what's to come.